 As one of the fastest and most stable-growing economies in Asia, Vietnam is an attractive market to explore and open up other developing markets in Southeast Asia.
 Vietnam’s macroeconomics alone are convincing, with a population of 90 million, consistent GDP growth of 5-6% over the last decade, relatively low costs and a literacy rate of over 90%.

-Company registration is required for any person/ company conducting business in Vietnam in accordance with Article 5, Decree No. 78/2015/NĐ-CP.
+Company registration is required for any person/ company conducting business in Vietnam in accordance with Decree 01/2021/ND-CP.

-Rep office and branch office of a foreign company must also register for a Licenses of Establishment of rep office/ branch office.
+Representative office and branch office of a foreign company must also register for a Licenses for Establishment of representative office/ branch office.

-According to Article 6, Part II, Circular No. 95/2016/TT-BTC, a taxpayer has to register for tax code within 10 days from the date on Business license/ Licenses of Establishment of rep office/ branch office.
+According to Circular 105/2020/TT-BTC, a taxpayer has to register for a tax code within 10 working days from the time the business registration is granted.

 Normally, the required documents are as follows: